Ronak332211/Rakshak/README.md

 ## Project Structure

-This project consists of two main parts:
+This project consists of two main parts..

 1. **Frontend**: A React application built with TypeScript, TailwindCSS, and Shadcn UI
 2. **Backend**: A Node.js API server with Express, MongoDB, and JWT authentication